Celestial-Body/Betelgeuse/CONTRIBUTING.md

 ## Submitting Changes

 Please push a [GitHub Pull Request](https://github.com/Celestial-Body/Betelgeuse/pulls) with a clear description of what is being changed and why. (read more about [pull requests](http://help.github.com/pull-requests/)).
 When you send a pull request, we expect that each commit has a clear explanation of what was done.
-If the coding standars are not followed we will request changes and once fixed we will consider the pull request.
+If the coding standards are not followed we will request changes and once fixed we will consider the pull request.

 ## Coding Standards